samratashok/nishang/README.md

 ###Nishang is a framework and collection of scripts and payloads which enables usage of PowerShell for offensive security and penetration testing.
 Nishang is useful during various phases of a penetration test and is most powerful for post exploitation usage.
 By [nikhil_mitt](https://twitter.com/nikhil_mitt)

+####Usage

+Import all the scripts in the current PowerShell session (PowerShell v3 onwards).

+PS > Import-Module .\nishang.psm1

+Use the individual scripts with dot sourcing.

+PS > .
+C:\nishang\Gather\Get-Information.ps1

+PS > Get-Information

+To get help about any script or function, use:

+PS > Get-Help [scriptname] -full

+Note that the help is available for the function loaded after running the script and not the script itself since version 0.3.8.
+In all cases, the function name is same as the script name.

+For example, to see the help about Get-WLAN-Keys.ps1, use

+PS> .
+C:\nishang\Get-WLAN-Keys.ps1

+PS> Get-Help Get-WLAN-Keys -Full

 ####Scripts
 Nishang currently contains the following scripts and payloads.